LightArrowsEXE/moon_blog/_posts/2019-09-30-mpv-made-easy.md

 `sub-ass-override=yes` will always override subtitle styling. set to `no` to prevent it from doing that, which may be nice to set just in case.

 `sub-font` allows you to set a font.
-For example `sub-font='Ganshi Sans'`.
+For example `sub-font='Gandhi Sans'`.
 You can find the name by checking Fonts on Windows.

 `sub-font-size` sets the size of the subtitles.
 Sane values are between 42 and 64.